JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Deprecation cycle**:
 >
-> - 1.4.0: deprecate the affected functions with warning
+> - 1.4.0: deprecate the affected functions with a warning
-> - 1.6.0: raise the deprecation level to error
+> - 1.6.0: raise the deprecation level to an error
 > - \>= 1.7: hide the deprecated functions from the public API

 ### Migrate declarations from `kotlin.dom` and `kotlin.browser` packages to `kotlinx.*`